The Arts at NC State

 To schedule tours or class visits, or to plan to use the permanent collection for research, please call 919.515.3503 or visit Gregg.arts.ncsu.edu.

 The Gregg is located at 1903 Hillsborough Street, just across Pullen Road from the university’s Memorial Belltower, at the northern tip of Pullen Park.
-Opening hours are 10am-5pm Tuesday, Wednesday, Friday and Saturday; 10am-9pm Thursday; and 1pm-5pm on Sunday.
-The galleries are closed Mondays.
+Opening hours are 10 a.m. to 5 p.m.
+Tuesday through Saturday.
+On certain Thursday nights there are free programs (films, artist talks, performances, etc.) and the museum will stay open additional hours.
+Check the website (gregg.arts.ncsu.edu) for listings and announcements.
+The galleries are closed Sundays and Mondays.
 Admission is free.

 Department of Music